 There are a few different options when it comes to picking the right wedding music for your day.
 Should you hire a killer DJ?
 A wicked live band?
 Or are you looking for a soloist or duo to make an impression?

-We’ve taken a look at what couples in the past have spent on their wedding music to give you a better idea of what you can budget and spend to keep your good vibes going all night long.
+To help you decide on what style of music you want it’s good to know how it all fits into your budget.
+We’ve taken a look at what couples are spending on their wedding music in 2020 to give you an idea of what you can budget to keep your good vibes going all night long.

 How much does wedding music cost?

-When it comes to how much you can spend on wedding music this will change depending on what you have for your day.
-Wedding music options come in many different forms and often involve a different number of people depending on what you want.
-A wedding DJ is a solo artist compared with an acoustic duo or a four, six, or even ten-piece band!
+The amount you’ll spend on your wedding music will depend on what services you hire for your day.
+Think about the number of people involved in what you want.
+For example, a wedding DJ is a solo artist compared to an acoustic duo, or a four, six or even ten-piece band.